Chiogros/image-mageia/README.md

 ## Development
 Multiple stages are needed to go from an empty filesystem to a ready-to-go Mageia.
 1. Craft minimal system: install core (and some extra) packages needed for the newly built system
-2. Compress read-only filesystem: reduce built system size
+2. Compress filesystem read-only: reduce built system size
 3. Build for target: target specific modifications (e.g. needed packages for VM), metadata, filesystem edits

 As `urpmi` is used to install the needed packages, it is adviced to build image from a Mageia (virtual) machine.